-The Company purchases shares of its common stock from time to time pursuant to the 2019 share repurchase program announced on January 28, 2019.
-Management is authorized to purchase up to \$500 million of the Company's issued and outstanding common stock per the 2019 share repurchase program.
+The Company purchases shares of its common stock from time to time pursuant to the 2023 and 2019 share repurchase program announced on July 27, 2023 and January 28, 2019 respectively.
+Management is authorized to purchase up to \$500 million of the Company's issued and outstanding common stock per the 2023 and 2019 share repurchase programs, respectively.

-During the second quarter of 2023, the Company purchased shares of its common stock under the 2019 program through a broker in the open market as follows:
+During the third quarter of 2023, the Company purchased shares of its common stock under the 2019 share repurchase program through a broker in the open market as follows: